George Glass: Congressional testimony

+Quotations

 Glass is credited by several sources with originating the witticism, "An actor is a kind of guy who if you ain't talking about him [, he] ain't listening."
-(That line has also been attributed to Brando, who reportedly heard it from Glass and quoted it many times.)
+That line has also been attributed to Brando, who reportedly heard it from Glass and quoted it many times.
+In a similar vein, columnist Mike Connolly ascribed to Glass the quip "An actor's concern for others ends where his inconvenience begins."